menu icon

 • Flaky Sea Salt: Topping each cookie dough ball with flaky sea salt adds a boost of flavor.
 Highly recommend!

-1. You'll start by creaming the butter and sugars together for a full 3 minutes.
-Once fluffy, you'll add the eggs and vanilla and mix for an additional 2 minutes.
+Step 1: Cream the butter and sugars together for a full 3 minutes.
+Once fluffy, add the eggs and vanilla and mix for an additional 2 minutes.

-5. The cookies are baked at 360 degrees for 10-11 minutes.
+Step 4: Bake the cookies at 360 degrees for 10-11 minutes.
 After coming out of the oven, go ahead and slam the baking sheet against the counter to flatten the cookies (this creates a chewy center).

 🍪 Storage Tips